webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

   });
 ```

-Above we added 2 entries to the `buffers` array on our pipleine description so now there are 3 buffer entries, meaning
+Above we added 2 entries to the `buffers` array on our pipeline description so now there are 3 buffer entries, meaning
 we're telling WebGPU we'll supply the data in 3 buffers.

 For our 2 new entries we set the `stepMode` to `instance`.
 This means this attribute